JonathanHandojo/Sample-LISP-codes/README.md

 They may be .lsp files, but you can open them using notepad to view the step-by-step instructions that I’ve included in the .lsp files.
 Feel free to have a read there too.

-Download the files by clicking on the green "Code" button below and choosing "Download ZIP".
+Download the files by clicking on the green "Code" button on the top right of the page and choosing "Download ZIP".
 Feel free to have a try of these codes for yourself.